boutchersj/boutchersj/README.md

 - 👋 Hi, I’m @boutchersj
 - 👀 I’m interested in parkour, playing music, and going on adventures with my wife!
-- 💞️ I’m creating a Udemy course on on how to get promoted faster
+- 💞️ I’m creating a Udemy course on acquiring a 5-start teammate mentality
-- 📫 LinkedIn DMs or sending me a message on my website are good ways to contact me.
+- 📫 Contact me on Twitter or LinkedIn if you want to connect!

 <!---
 boutchersj/boutchersj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.